 Most record searches will start with the Recorder of Deeds.
 This county official is charged with keeping track of who owns property.
 Your goal is to trace the "chain" of ownership, usually starting either with the most recent owner and working backward or with the first owner and working forward.
 To create a chain of ownership you will need a legal description of the property rather than the street address.
 A legal description might read, "Block 5, Lot 12, Jackson's Addition, City of Independence."
 This description can commonly be found on either the papers that were signed when the house was purchased or can be obtained from the local Building Department or the Jackson County Property Appraiser's Office.

 Although the chain of ownership will tell you who owned the property (though the property may also be rented), it does not directly tell you anything about what was built on the property or who lived there.
 As such, the deed rarely mentions if a building was on the property.
 Nevertheless, the chain of ownership is a very useful starting point for researching an old house since, for the most part, the property owner lives in the house.

-Visit the Jackson County Recorder of Deeds for information about documents recorded after 1970 on-line or contact Jackson County Recorder of Deeds Office for those prior to 1970 available on microfilm located at: Independence Courthouse, 308 West Kansas, Independence, Missouri 64050 or call at (816)881-4400.
+Visit the Jackson County Recorder of Deeds for information about documents recorded after 1970 on-line or contact Jackson County Recorder of Deeds Office for those prior to 1970 available on microfilm located at: the Truman Jackson County Courthouse, 112 West Lexington Avenue, Suite 30 on the Independence Square or call at (816)881-4400.